-111 - Elementary Japanese I - Introduction to modern spoken Japanese with an emphasis on speaking, listening, reading, and writing.
+- 111 Elementary Japanese I Introduction to modern spoken Japanese with an emphasis on speaking, listening, reading, and writing.
 Upon successful completion of JAPN 111, students should be able to comprehend and produce Japanese in a range of real-world activities, and to write and recognize both the hiragana and katakana syllabaries.
 Three hours.
-Munson.

-112 - Elementary Japanese II - A continuation of JAPN 111, with an increased focus on kanji characters.
+Munson. - 112 Elementary Japanese II A continuation of JAPN 111, with an increased focus on kanji characters.
 Prerequisite: JAPN 111 or permission of instructor.
 Three hours.
-Munson.

-211 - Intermediate Japanese I - Further study of Japanese grammar, with increased focus on speaking, listening, reading, and writing.
+Munson. - 211 Intermediate Japanese I Further study of Japanese grammar, with increased focus on speaking, listening, reading, and writing.
 Continued focus on kanji characters.
 Prerequisite: JAPN 112 or permission of instructor.
 Three hours.
-Tasaka.

-212 - Intermediate Japanese II - A continuation of JAPN 211.
+Tasaka. - 212 Intermediate Japanese II A continuation of JAPN 211.
 By the completion of JAPN 212 students should be introduced to approximately 150 kanji characters.
 Prerequisite: JAPN 211 or permission of instructor.
 Three hours.
-Tasaka.

-220 - Culture of Japan - A broad survey introduction to the culture of Japan, examining literature, film, and fiction, and comics.
+Tasaka. - 220 Culture of Japan A broad survey introduction to the culture of Japan, examining literature, film, and fiction, and comics.
 No Japanese language skills required.
 Three hours.
+Staff. - 221 Japan Past and Present A January travel course designed to explore the history and culture of Japan.
+Destinations in Japan may vary but will include Tokyo and/or Kyoto.
+Two weeks of instruction in Ashland and two weeks in Japan.
+Japanese language skills are not required, but Japanese language students will be given opportunities to practice their skills in various settings.
+Cross-listed with HIST 221.
+Prerequisite: permission of instructor.
+Three hours.
+Munson. - 311 Advanced Japanese This third-year language course is designed to introduce a range of advanced grammar patterns, with a special focus on reading native Japanese literature.
+Offered as needed.
+Three hours.
+Munson. - 381-382 Special Topics These courses focus on topics in Japanese not specifically covered in the general curriculum and are designed to meet the needs of advanced students.
+Prerequisite: permission of instructor.
+Three hours each.
 Staff.

-Japanese, Journalism, Latin
+Journalism, Latin